Jump Rope vs Running - Which Is The Better Workout?

 Jump rope and running also have a host of other benefits including improving your bone density, boosting your cardiovascular and mental health, relieving stress, and more.

-Let the comparison begin!
+Let the battle of skipping vs running begin!

 Jump rope vs running: Muscles worked